No and Low Documentation Personal Loans in Canada

 Low documentation does not mean that a lender will simply approve anyone that applies for a loan, this is, unfortunately, something that just cannot and does not happen.

 Why do Lenders Require Documentation to Approve a Borrower?

-Simply put, the requirement to provide a potential lender with specific documentation allows that lender to determine if they want to lend to you.
+Simply put, the requirement to provide a potential lender like Borrowel with specific documentation allows that lender to determine if they want to lend to you.
 At the very least, most lenders need to know that a potential borrower has the financial ability to repay the loan they’ve applied for, within the agreed-upon period.
 What this means is that a potential borrower needs to be receiving some sort of income.
 This is definitely where some consumers start to worry and look for alternatives lending methods, for example, “no doc” loans.

 The word “income”, especially when used by lenders, understandably leads borrowers into thinking that they need to have a traditional 9-5 job.
 As we said above, this is not always the case.
 There are countless lenders out there who specialize in working with consumers who do not have regular paycheques and who receive their monthly “income” from alternative sources.